google/orbax/orbax/g3doc/checkpoint.md

 generally the interface that should be most often used to interact with checkpoints.

-This manager allows saving and restoring any object for which a `Checkpointer` implementation exists (see [below](#checkpointer)).
+This manager allows saving and restoring any object for which a `CheckpointHandler` implementation exists (see [below](#checkpointhandler)).
 This may include objects such as [JAX PyTree](https://jax.readthedocs.io/en/latest/pytrees.html), [`tf.data.Iterator`](https://www.tensorflow.org/api_docs/python/tf/data/Iterator), or JSON-format dictionaries.